Cursor¶

 Where it fits in the stack¶

 Development & Ops.
-Functions as a primary code editor with native AI capabilities.
+Functions as a primary code editor with native AI capabilities, serving as the interface between the developer and the AI-augmented development lifecycle.

 Typical use cases¶